akim-13/cm22007_cw2/README.md

-> [!IMPORTANT]
-> All pull requests from other branches must be made to the `dev` branch before passing it onto the master branch.

 ## Development setup with Docker

 This project ships with a `docker-compose.yml` that runs both the backend (FastAPI) and the frontend (React).